fides-dev/Fides.jl/docs/src/index.md

 If you have any problems using Fides, here are some helpful tips:

-- Consult the Fides Python [documentation](https://fides-optimizer.readthedocs.io/en/latest/about.html).
+- Check the Fides Python [documentation](https://fides-optimizer.readthedocs.io/en/latest/about.html).
 - Post your questions in the `#sciml-sysbio` or `#math-optimization` channel on the [Julia Slack](https://julialang.org/slack/).
 - If you have encountered unexpected behavior or a bug, please open an issue on [GitHub](https://github.com/sebapersson/Fides.jl).